jorisschellekens/borb-examples/README.md

 ### 1.5.1 Hello World

+Every programming journey begins with a "Hello World" example—and `borb` is no exception.
+In this initial section, we’ll guide you through building your very first PDF document using borb.
+While the output may be minimal—just a single line of text—the concepts it introduces are foundational to everything else you'll do in this book.

+You’ll learn how to create a document, add a page, and insert a paragraph.
+These three steps form the heart of most PDF operations in `borb`.
+By understanding how `borb` structures documents using layout elements and a compositional approach, you’ll start to see how scalable and flexible the library really is.

+The "Hello World" example also introduces you to `borb`'s idiomatic style—how it manages resources, how layout is handled, and how elements are positioned and styled.
+Even in this simplest example, you’ll gain familiarity with the `Document`, `Page`, and `Paragraph` classes, and begin to appreciate `borb`'s modular and object-oriented design.

+Although basic, this first exercise isn’t something to gloss over.
+Type it out manually.
+Run it.
+Modify it.
+Use it as your sandbox to experiment with small changes.
+This snippet will become your go-to template as you progress through more advanced examples involving text styling, layout composition, interactive elements, and beyond.

 ### 1.5.2 Adding Text to a PDF

 We’ll begin with the basics of working with text in PDFs.
 Adding text is a fundamental task that forms the foundation for many document creations.
 In this section, you will learn how to: